liaison/toll-parking/README.md

 Once deployed, the APIs can be consumed with different tools.

 First of all, along with the APIs, we also deploy a web application called [Swagger UI](https://swagger.io/tools/swagger-ui/) that allows one to explore the APIs _interactively_.
 The Swagger UI can be accessed by browser with the URL of [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).
-Here is a snapshot:
+Here is how it looks like:

 ![swagger UI](./doc/swagger_snapshot.png)

-With the Swagger UI, one can find detailed information about each API, concerning their purpose and the parameters they need.
+With the Swagger UI, one can find detailed information about each API, concerning its purpose and the parameters it needs.
 Even better, one can try out the API directly via the Swagger UI.

-#### HTTP Clients
+##### HTTP Clients

 Naturally, one can access the APIs via any tool that understands the HTTP protocol, _e.g._ the `curl` command-line tool on Linux, or [postman](https://www.postman.com/) (a desktop tool for testing).
 We attach a collection of postman requests in the **test** folder.